shinobukawano/hubspot-crm-importer/README.md

 ## Applying the script in the real environment

-I assume you will need to edit some portion of the script to fit the real environment.
-For instance, you may want to add properties of objects or modify column names of CSV files from default, etc. Feel free to adjust the script.
+I assume you will need to edit some portion of the script to meet your real environment.
+You may want to add properties of objects or modify column names of CSV files, etc. Feel free to adjust the script.
 I hope this script become a good starting point for your migration.

 ## Troubleshooting